-During the two-year period ended January 31, 2020, restricted stock units, including performance-based restricted stock units, were the predominant stock-based payment award.
+Restricted stock units, including performance-based restricted stock units, are the predominant stock-based payment award.
 The fair value of these awards is equivalent to the market value of Verint's common stock on the grant date.

 Changes in assumptions can materially affect the estimate of fair value of stock-based compensation and, consequently, the related expense recognized.
 The assumptions used in calculating the fair value of stock-based payment awards represent best estimates, which involve inherent uncertainties and the application of judgment.
 As a result, if factors change and different assumptions are used, stock-based compensation expense could be materially different in the future.